themarcman314/bouton_a_un_moment_donne/README.md

 Open `.ino` file with the arduino ide and click the arrow pointing right to flash.

 ### Configure audio files
-1. Connect to the WPA with Wi-Fi enabled device.
+1. Connect to the WAP with Wi-Fi enabled device.
 SSID name is `fbi_van`

 2. Portal with the configuration page should open automatically.